kontent-ai/gatsby-packages/README.md

 ### Language fallbacks

 Gatsby source plugin is including GraphQL nodes by the language fallbacks configuration.
-As a part of that, there is a `prefered_language` property allowing to distinguish whether the fallback has been used or not.If the fallback is used `prefered language` is set to the desired language codename, but `system.language` value is using the actual culture that has been used (the fallback one).
+As a part of that, there is a `preferred_language` property allowing to distinguish whether the fallback has been used or not.If the fallback is used `preferred language` is set to the desired language codename, but `system.language` value is using the actual culture that has been used (the fallback one).
 If the values are same, fallback is was not used.

 ### Language variant relationships